WEIXUEP/gslib_windows/README.md

 # Build Instructions

-GNU-Make is required.

-Msys64 compiler for windows is required, it contains gcc and fortran.
+Msys64 compiler for windows is required, it contains gcc, fortran, GNU-make.

 MPI on windows is required, download the two files: https://www.microsoft.com/en-us/download/details.aspx?id=105289

 Set ENV CPATH and LIBRARY of MS-MPI for gcc complie.
-For MSVC of VS, the header path and lib path is "INCLUDE" and "LIB"
+However, for MSVC of VS, the header path and lib path is "INCLUDE" and "LIB"

 ```
 CPATH:C:\Program Files (x86)\Microsoft SDKs\MPI\Include